DIRECT0R-ctrl/ai-document-signing-platform/README.md

 To get starteddd, install the project dependencies and run the test suite.
 Contributions should include tests for any new behavior.
 ## Devleopment

-To get starte, insatll the project deepndencies and run the test suite.
+To get starte, insatll the project deepndncies and run the test suite.
 Contributions should include tests for any new behavior.